syeduddin/h0csp/README.md

--This repository contaiancs codes and data used in Uddin et al. 2021.
+-This repository contaiancs codes and data used in Uddin et al. 2021 titled as:  Carnegie Supernova Project-I $\&$ -II: Measurements of $H_0$ using Cepheid, TRGB, and SBF Distance Calibration to Type Ia Supernovae

 -The code scripts/H0CSP.py can be executed to sample parameteres using the MCMC sampler EMCEE.
 The input argument is a file name that